Skip to content

 vAccel-Go Bindings Installation

-Of course, prior to installing the bindings, we have to make sure that Golang 1.20 or newer is installed in our system.
+Prior to installing the bindings, we have to make sure that Go 1.20 or newer is installed on our system.
 We can check this using the following command:

 go version